stylke/Hetu/examples/nlp/gpt/README.md

 2. copy checkpoint folder (currently located on daim216 at `/home/gehao/lhy/Hetu-dev/examples/nlp/gpt/checkpoint`) to your own folder

-3. run `bash scripts/lhy_train_hetu_gpt_3d_parallel.sh` to use 3d parallel (dp=2, tp=2, pp=2, 8 gpus) and train one round
+3. run `bash scripts/lhy_train_hetu_gpt_3d_parallel.sh` to use 3d parallel (dp=2, tp=2, pp=2, 8 gpus) to train multi-rounds and watch the loss

-4. run `python lhy_train_pytorch_gpt.py` to use pytorch and train one round
+4. run `python lhy_train_pytorch_gpt.py` to use pytorch to train multi-rounds and watch the loss

-5. you could compare the averge loss in step 3 with the single loss in step 4 (they actually should exactly be 3.5993 and 3.0424, whose averge is 3.32 and equals to pytorch)
+5. you could compare the averge loss in step 3 with the single loss in step 4 at each round (e.g. at round 0, they should exactly be 3.5993 and 3.0424, whose averge is 3.32 and equals to pytorch), note that we can't guarantee they are absolutely equal, especially the case when learing rate or the num of round is larger

-6. you could compare the model weight by running `python examine_ckpt.py`, you may add more assertion or change the learning rate for double check.
+6. you could compare the model weight by running `python examine_ckpt.py`, you may add more assertion or change the learning rate (`1e-6 to 1e-2`) for double check